syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create an OLAP Chart in your application with ASP.NET MVC.
+This section briefly explains how you can create an OLAP Chart in your application with ASP.NET MVC.

 ## Create your first OLAP Chart in MVC

 ## Control structure

-The following screen shot shows the OLAP Chart for Asp.Net MVC.
+The following screenshot displays OLAP Chart for Asp.Net MVC.